Student Spotlight: Safia Khan

-However, she decided to stay at College of DuPage one more year in order to complete more science prerequisites before transferring to the University of Illinois at Chicago, where she will pursue a bachelor’s in biochemistry and then follow that with dental school.
-While she is at COD, Khan will serve as president of the Student Leadership Council.
+However, she stayed at College of DuPage one more year in order to complete more science prerequisites before transferring to the University of Illinois at Chicago, where she will pursue a bachelor’s in biochemistry and then follow that with dental school.
+While at COD, Khan served as president of the Student Leadership Council.

 Khan is glad to be back on track with her dream of becoming a dentist.
 And College of DuPage helped her discover her potential.